The Mercado District of Menlo Park in Tucson

 A Short History of the Area

 Native Americans once built pit houses and raised corn on this land which is known as Tucson’s birthplace.
 In the 1770s Spaniards built a 2-story Convento (meaning a Priest’s residence).
 Later, Mexicans used the nearby Santa Cruz river to irrigate their crops planted here.
-Eventually the Convento crumbled, although there are plans to recreate the structure along with reconstructing the Mission Gardens.
+Eventually the Convento crumbled and was later bulldozed, although there are plans to recreate the structure along with reconstructing the Mission Gardens.